julius-julius/qsc/README.md

 - In */auxiliary/TypeI_script.wls* you need to specify the path to *TypeI_exec.out*, *TypeI_package.wl* and the location of your output data.
 By default *TypeI_exec.out* is located in */core*, *TypeI_package.wl* is located in */auxiliary*, and the output location is */data/output*.
 - In */auxiliary/TypeI_package.wl* you need to specify the location of the perturbative data.
 By default the perturbative data is located in */data/perturbative*.

-you there is a *.mx* file with perturbative data that you will need to initialise the numerics.
+To initialise a state with a given $\texttt{State ID}$ you must ensure that there is a *.mx* file with perturbative data that you will need to initialise the numerics.
+For the 219 states with bare dimenion $\Delta_0\leq 6$, this is already precomputed, and such a file is available in */data/perturbative*.
+For states with $\Delta_0>6$, you can generate this data by running **(J: to be added)**.
+By default, the perturbative data generated will be stored in */data/perturbative*.

+**Running**

+In order to run a state with a given $\texttt{State ID}$, open the *.ipynb* associted with the type of state as a Jupyter notebook (https://jupyter.org/).
+Then specify the $\texttt{State ID}$ of the state which you want to run, follow the comments in the noteboook and run.
+If all the paths are specified properly, and the perturbative data exists, then it should run smoothly, and automatically start to produce spectral data for that state.